ToshioCP/Gtk4-tutorial/src/sec14.src.md

 If the name is `untitled` or `untitled` followed by digits, FileChooserDialog appears and a user can choose or specify a filename.
 - 4-5: `notebook_page_close` closes the current page.
 - 7-8: `notebook_page_open` shows a file chooser dialog and a user can choose a file.
 The file is inserted to a new page.
-- 10-11: `notebook_page_new_with_file` creates a new page and the file given as an argument is read and inserted into the page.
+- 10-11: `notebook_page_new_with_file` creates a new page and a file given as an argument is read and inserted into the page.
 - 13-14: `notebook_page_new` creates a new empty page.

 You probably find that the functions except `notebook_page_close` are higher level functions of